On the automorphisms group of the asymptotic pants complex of an infinite surface of genus zero: Preliminaries

 \subsubsection{The half-twists}

+Let $a$ be a curve of the standard decomposition $E$.
+Using the metric on the rooted tree $\mathcal T$ we can speak about the distance between two curves of $E$ and hence between subsets of $E$.
+There exists then a unique admissible pair of pants $P_a$ which is different from the fundamental pair of pants $P$, such that $a$ is the closest among the three boundary components of $P_a$ to the fundamental pair of pants.

-Let $a,b,c$ three curves of the standard decomposition $E$ bounding a pair of pants denoted by $P$.
-By cutting along each of these three curves, we define three infinite connected components of $\surf$ respectively denoted by $S_a,S_b,S_c$ and one pair of pants $S_{a,b,c}$.
-Let $D_{a,b,c}$ be a homeomorphism of $S_{a,b,c}$ such that $D_{a,b,c}$ fixes $a$ and interchanges the other two curves $D_{a,b,c}(b) = c$ and $D_{a,b,c}(c)=b$ by means of a rotation of angle $\pi$.
-We ask that the trace of $b$ on the visible side is sent by $D_{a,b,c}$ to the trace of $c$ on the invisible side, and the trace of $c$ on the visible side is sent onto the trace of $b$ on the invisible side.
+Let $a,b,c$ be the bounding circles of $P_a$.
+By cutting along each of these three curves, we define three infinite connected components of $\surf$ respectively denoted by $S_a,S_b,S_c$ and one pair of pants $P_{a}$, such that $S_a$ contains the fundamental pair of pants.
+Let $D_{a}$ be a homeomorphism of $P_{a}$ such that $D_{a}$ fixes $a$ and interchanges the other two curves, i.e. $D_{a}(b) = c$ and $D_{a}(c)=b$, by means of a rotation of angle $\pi$.
+By definition the trace of $b$ on the visible side is sent by $D_{a}$ to the trace of $c$ on the invisible side and the trace of $c$ on the visible side is sent onto the trace of $b$ on the invisible side.
 Then we quasi-rigidly extend this homeomorphism on $\surf$.
-This means that $D_{a,b,c}$ acts on $S_a$ as the identity, sending the visible side of $S_b$ on the invisible side of $S_c$, the invisible side of $S_b$ on the visible side of $S_c$, the visible side of $S_c$ on the invisible side of $S_b$, the invisible side of $S_c$ on the visible side of $S_b$.
-We denote by $d_{a,b,c}$ the isotopy class of the homeomorphism $D_{a,b,c}$ and call it the half-twist along $a$ by respect to $b$ and $c$.
-This choice does not depend on the choice of the curves $a,b,c$ in their homotopy classes.
-We denote by $supp(d_{a,b,c})$ the sub-surface of $\surf$ on which $D_{a,b,c}$ acts non trivially up to homotopy.
-With the previous notations, we have $supp(d_{a,b,c}) = S_{a,b,c} \cup S_b \cup S_c$.
+This means that $D_{a}$ acts on $S_a$ as identity, sending the visible side of $S_b$ on the invisible side of $S_c$, the invisible side of $S_b$ on the visible side of $S_c$, the visible side of $S_c$ on the invisible side of $S_b$ and the invisible side of $S_c$ on the visible side of $S_b$.

+\begin{definition} We denote the isotopy class of the homeomorphism $D_{a}$ by $d_a$ and call it the {\em half-twist along $a$}. \end{definition} We denote by $supp(d_{a})$ the sub-surface of $\surf$ on which $D_{a}$ acts non trivially up to homotopy, which is larger than its smallest support $P_a$.
+With the previous notations, we have $supp(d_{a}) = P_{a} \cup S_b \cup S_c$.